 Mr. Colin E. Willoughby, BSc.
 (Hons), MBChB (Hons), MD, FRCOphth – Consultant Ophthmalmic Surgeon, Professor of Opthalmology

 Professor Colin E Willoughby is Professor of Ophthalmology in Ulster University and a Consultant Ophthalmic Surgeon in the Belfast Health and Social Care Trust in Northern Ireland.
 Colin underwent his ophthalmology training in the Mersey Deanery and was Clinical Lecturer in the University of Liverpool.
 During this post he developed a clinical and lab-based research interest in ectodermal dysplasia and ocular surface and was awarded a Doctorate of Medicine from the University of Liverpool in 2004 for his work.
 Colin has also trained in clinical and laboratory ocular genetics in the Hospital for Sick Children in Toronto and spent 9 years as Senior Lecturer at the Centre for Vision and Vascular Science at Queen’s University Belfast.
-He was Professor of Ophthalmology at the University of Liverpool (2013-2017) and is also part of the corneal and glaucoma service in St Paul’s Eye Unit, Royal Liverpool University Hospital.
+He was Professor of Ophthalmology at the University of Liverpool (2013-2017) and was part of the corneal and glaucoma service in St Paul’s Eye Unit, Royal Liverpool University Hospital.
 His research theme is to apply genomic medicine to ophthalmology and develop molecular therapies.
 The main focus of this research is to improve the understanding, diagnosis and treatment of two major worldwide blinding disorders: corneal blindness and glaucoma.

 Mr Mike Harrison, BDS (Cardiff), MScD, FDS (Paed Dent), RSC, MPhil – Consultant in Paediatric Dentistry Guy’s and St Thomas’ NHS Foundation Trust